mpate154/MA222FinalExamGenerator/README.md

 I took two questions from each exam to create a new exam.

+## Two ways to use this generator
+### 1. Clone this repository

+### 2. Download the raw code from the 'src' file, and all of the 'exam' text files, and open it up on your IDE

 ### Future additions
 - Add techniques and upload files to ReadMe